gatsbyjs/gatsby/docs/docs/personalization.md

 If you are [creating an e-commerce site](/tutorial/ecommerce-tutorial/), personalization is key in converting your visitors into buyers.
 Online merchants use personalization as a way to suggest relevant items to a shopper.

 Outside of e-commerce, personalization is important for other types of websites, like e-learning.
 Personalization, if implemented strategically, can help educational sites deliver more targeted learning experiences.
-For example, if a learner is struggling with the learning the basics of JavaScript, the website can give the learner additional JavaScript practice problems.
+For example, if a learner is struggling with learning the basics of JavaScript, the website can give the learner additional JavaScript practice problems.

 ## Using Personalization with Gatsby